Categories

 Summary

 Hair loss affects both men and women and can be caused by various forms of hair loss, including alopecia, pattern baldness, and thinning hair.
-Scalp micropigmentation, or SMP, is a hair loss treatment that involves depositing pigment into the scalp using micro-needles to recreate the look of natural hair follicles.
+SMP is a hair loss treatment that involves depositing pigment into the scalp using micro-needles to recreate the look of natural hair follicles.

 SMP can restore receding hairlines and add density to thinning areas, creating the appearance of a buzz cut.
-Permanent makeup techniques such as scalp micropigmentation can complement existing hair or as a standalone hair loss solution.
-A free consultation with an SMP artist can help determine if scalp micropigmentation is the right solution for your hair loss concerns.
+Permanent makeup techniques such as a hair tattoo can complement existing hair or as a standalone hair loss solution.
+A free consultation with an SMP artist can help determine if this treatment is the right solution for your hair loss concerns.